List Buying: 6 tips for buying the most effective lead list

 - Disqualify a contact – With the most expensive list, it took 90 calls, with the least expensive, it took merely 11.

 - With the cheap list, 67% of the people on the list were no longer with the company!

 In a month of calling, our experiment revealed the cost per lead with the most expensive list was $373; the cost per lead with the cheapest list was $954.

-- The contacts are actually in your target market.
+- And confirm the contacts are actually in your target market.